SAP-samples/event-driven-integrations-codejam/README.md

 As part of this CodeJam we will provide you access to a live SAP Integration Suite, advanced event mesh instance.
 Whenever you see the following emoji - 🔐 - in the exercises, it means that your instructor will provide details to access/configure a live system.

 <details>
-<summary><i>What if a live system can't be provided as part of the CodeJam or you are going through the CodeJam content on your own?</i></summary>
+<summary>⇟<i> What if a live system can't be provided as part of the CodeJam or you are going through the CodeJam content on your own?</i></summary>
 <br>

 There are two options here: